What is the difference between various Flowers Eco Printed on cardstock paper with liquid Iron or rust water and without a color modifier?

 Ecoprint, Eco Printing, Leaf Printing, Eco Dyeing or Contact Printing … this art form goes by many different names but they all pretty much mean the same thing.

-With Ecoprinting, the natural dye that is present inside plants, leaves, flowers, mushrooms and other organic material is transferred to a medium such as fabric, paper or leather by a combination of compression and steaming or boiling.
+With this natural dyeing method, the dye that is present inside plants, leaves, flowers, mushrooms and other organic materials is transferred to a medium such as fabric, paper or leather by a combination of compression and steaming or boiling.

 As I said above, for this experiment I mainly wanted to see how different my prints would be if using iron or rust water as a modifier and not using any modifier at all.